AliSafari-IT/asafarim-dot-be/apis/SmartPath.Api/README.md

 - Non-admin users can only remove `familyMember` members
 - Admin users can add/remove both roles
 - Family managers can manage their own families
+- Practice item CRUD restricted to `familyManager` and `admin` roles
+- Practice dashboard analytics restricted to `familyManager` and `admin` roles
+- Children can create practice sessions and submit attempts for lessons in their family

+### Practice Item Management

+- Only family managers and admins can create, edit, or delete practice items
+- Practice items are soft-deleted (IsActive flag)
+- Items are indexed by (LessonId, IsActive) for efficient querying
+- Answer normalization (lowercase, trimmed) for case-insensitive comparison
+- Points awarded based on item configuration

 ## Development